 The main difference between boxing and muay thai

 One notable difference between kickboxing and Thai boxing is the speed of the fighting style.
 In traditional Muay, fighters would start a round slowly, but in modern Thai, many start fighting in the opening seconds of the round.
 The same can be said of kickboxing, which lacks the slow start culture of Muay Thai.
+Are you ready to collect your winnings?
+Go here online spiele kostenlos ohne anmeldung!
 Despite these similarities, there is still one main difference between the two combat sports: their pace.

 Kickboxing is more aggressive than Thai boxing, with a more athletic style.
 While Thai boxers are often more patient, kickboxers are more likely to duck under a kick, while Muay Thai fighters tend to be more patient.
 Both styles of martial arts are effective, but there are differences.
 While Thai fighters tend to have larger upper bodies, western fighters are always looking for the KO.

 The striking techniques are similar, but Thai boxers tend to be more technical and effective in their respective weight divisions.
 For instance, while western fighters may be better at throwing KOs, kickboxers tend to avoid spinning kicks and other aggressive moves.
 They are also prone to throwing knees and elbows.
 While Thai boxers are known for being more powerful, kickboxers usually out-punch their western counterparts.